The Signs of Verbal Abuse

 Who would believe you if you told about how he acts at home?
 If you thought, "No one" then your abuser has effectively isolated you to the point of despondency.

 The thoughts and feelings victims of abuse often feel are cumulative, built on doubt and humiliation over time.
-Verbal abuse is sneaky, hidden in the words of someone who says he loves you.
-It takes a while, sometimes a long while, for victims to notice how they’ve changed into a traumatized and pained shadow of their former selves.
+Verbal abuse is sneaky, hidden in the words of someone who says she loves you.
+It takes a while, sometimes a long while, for victims to notice how they've changed into a traumatized and pained shadow of their former selves.

 There are some common symptoms and signs of verbal abuse that victims share.
 They're internal and unseen by any outsider the abuser brings near his happy family.

 - You feel as if you are paraded about like a silent trophy when you attend group functions for the abuser's work or activities.
 You're afraid to say much of anything while out for fear of retribution for saying the wrong thing.

 - You distrust your ability to make sound decisions for yourself or family; you go along with your abuser's poor decisions without much resistance.

 - You feel uneasy or anxious much of the time; you may jump at small recognizable sounds or feel your heart pounding for no understandable reason.

 - You do not get excited over much of anything; if you are excited over a positive event, then that excitement doesn't last long because you begin to wonder how to present the news to your abuser in order to get the best possible reaction from him.

 - You think that you are crazy; you feel that you need professional help to overcome your problems (and professional help is a good idea if you tell the therapist about the abuse in your relationship).

-- Your internal voices are critical, judgmental, overpowering at times, and abusive; you hear the abusive words and phrases he speaks to you in your own internal dialogue.
+- Your internal voices are critical, judgmental, overpowering at times, and abusive; you hear the abusive words and phrases she speaks to you in your own internal dialogue.